mechashadowx/Currency-28/README.md

 ### Currency Converter using Fixer API.

+- things might be interested in this app :-
+  - uses api.
+  - good UI idea.

 - issues :-
   - I do not have money to pay for the API.
   - I did not build the from to input the amount of money.